-Athens is not known for its large green parks.
-However, that doesn't mean that the city doesn't have any; on the contrary, there are impressive parks in the heart of Athens full of lush vegetation, where people go in order to relax and enjoy their spare time.
-Here, you can learn about three of the best parks in Athens that will provide you with the perfect shelter from the summer heat.
+Athens may not have a reputation for huge, idyllic parks or green gardens.
+However, that doesn't mean that the city doesn't have any; on the contrary, there are impressive parks in the heart of Athens full of lush vegetation, where people go to relax and enjoy a short break from the urban scene of the Greek capital.
+Here, you can learn about three of the best parks in Athens that will provide you with and the perfect shelter from the summer heat.

 2. Garden of the Athens Concert Hall